persapiens/Course/Syllabus.md

 ### Project

 The primary objective of the course will be to allow students to gain experience in incrementally building a continous delivery pipeline from scratch.
 Throughout the semester, students are expected to complete a component of the pipeline by each milestone deadline.
-Students in CSC 791 are expected to implement a research component to their pipline.

 Students are able to choose their own app and technology choices for building a deployment pipeline.
 Otherwise, a default app and technology stack will be provided.